nicola-orlando/ML-scripts/README.md

 * simple_tutorials/titanic_survival_hybrid.py simple script illustrating how to train a NN in keras.
 * simple_tutorials/low_statistics_classification.py simple script comparing performance on different classifiers for the titanic dataset.
 * simple_tutorials/plotting_examples.py simple script for plotting the titanic dataset
+* simple_tutorials/titanic_survival_regularisation.py example of how to use simple regularisation methods